Start

 A LaTeX document detailing the Brachistochrone problem, one of its solutions, and the results of the computational model is available here.
 It was originally produced to be pasted onto a poster for the UTC Mathematics Poster Competition in 2018.

-• PNGDecoder - Utility class used for loading .png images into OpenGL for rendering
+.png images into OpenGL for rendering